argon125/Chemical-Process-Optimzation/README.md

 This work was done by:
 ### Jaydev Zaveri, Dept. of Chemical Engineering Vellore Institute of Technology, Vellore, India
-### Arrun Sivasubramanian, Dept. of CSE-AI, AMrita School of Engienering, Coimbatore, India
+### Arrun Sivasubramanian, Dept. of CSE-AI, Amrita School of Engienering, Coimbatore, India

 Competition: AZeotropy, 2022
 Conducted by: Dept. of Chemical Engineering